 My music background is diverse.
 I started in musical theatre at 10, after I was unable to shake a nasty speech impediment (I couldn't say the letter "r", truly quite traumatic when you're parents name you VictoRia).
 I loved singing, but unfortunately I had two left feet and musical theatre had a lot of "off seasons".
 My older sister suggested a private sector choir that her high school teacher conducted, one which she was constantly recruiting for.
 I was hesitant, choir seemed nerdy and it wasn't really my cup of tea.
 But I joined because I wanted to sing and my parents were starting to give up on my dreams of ever winning a Tony - seriously, I can't dance.

 If I'm being honest, I didn't like choir at first.
-It was a level of discipline that musical theatre didn't have.
+It had a level of discipline that musical theatre didn't have.
 I felt uncomfortable and out of place.
 I was a terrible sight reader (for people who don't sing, sight reading is exactly what you think it is, being given music and a starting note and just singing along) and struggled through what my peers found simple.
 But I dragged my feet through a full season.

-Throughout this time, I stuck with the private sector choir I had replaced my musical theatre career with.
+Throughout this time, I stuck with the private sector choir I had replaced my musical theatre with.
 I stuck with it because I made friends, I found a group of girls who I identified with.
-A little bit quirky, a little bit loud and I loved them for it, and they loved me.
+A little bit quirky, a little bit loud, and I loved them for it, and they loved me.
 I found solace sitting in a church room every Monday night for hours, passing notes we wrote on our music, labouring as a group over intervals or vowels until our diaphragms were sore.

 So go out their friends and find your team, because I found mine and it was fucking awesome.